St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

 Henri de Tonti

 At the end of August, La Salle and Tonti parted ways.
-Tonti was assigned to round-up deserters encamped at Sault Ste Marie’s major trading post.
+Tonti was assigned to round up deserters encamped at Sault Ste Marie’s major trading post.
 LaSalle sailed to Green Bay, Wisconsin.
-Here the Le Griffon left for Niagara with a load of furs, and LaSalle traveled via canoe along the shore of Lake Michigan to seek a water route to the Mississippi.
-He continued with his men in canoes down the lake’s western shore, rounding the southern end to the mouth of the Miami River.
+Here, the Le Griffon left for Niagara with a load of furs, and LaSalle traveled via canoe along the shore of Lake Michigan to seek a water route to the Mississippi.
+He continued with his men in canoes down the lake’s western coast, rounding the southern end to the mouth of the Miami River.
 A small stockade was built, which they called Fort Miami.
 Tonti left Sault Ste.
-In early October, Marie rendezvous with La Salle after almost 38 days of canoe travel down Lake Michigan, likely along the eastern shore.
+Marie rendezvous with La Salle in early October after almost 38 days of canoe travel down Lake Michigan, likely along the eastern shore.

 As Spring approached in Southwestern Michigan, on March 1st, La Salle left Tonti in charge of the new post and headed east overland on the St Joseph Trail in search of news of the Griffon, which he assumed was wintering near Detroit.

-Little did LaSalle know, but the Griffon had sunk near Green Bay with all hands.
+Little did LaSalle know, but the Griffon had sunk near Green Bay, Wisconsin, with all hands.
 The wreck of the Griffon has never been found.
 LaSalle and five men took a month to walk across Michigan to Niagara.
 They were considered the first Europeans to traverse the interior of Michigan.

 The Indian Trail Evolves

-The area around the St. Joseph valley was rich with animals and natural recourses.
-As a result, several tribes occupied the region, including Miami and Potawatomi.
-The tribes occupied the valley until they were forcibly removed in the 1840s.
+The area around the St. Joseph Valley was rich with animals and natural resources.
+As a result, several tribes, including Miami and Potawatomi, occupied the region until they were forcibly removed in the 1840s.
 The area was also a well-known rendezvous point for those traveling to and from the Mississippi via the Kankakee River, and the Fort Wayne and Sauk Indian trails converged in this area.

 A single path

-After the voyages of La Salle and De Tonti, the St. Joseph Trail remains as a single path through the dense forests and prairies of southern Michigan for over 150 years.
-In 1805 Michigan became a territory, and for the next 30 years, the territorial government’s priorities were to create a system of territorial roads to assist in the settlement of the state.
-By 1831 a public act was passed:
+After the voyages of La Salle and De Tonti, the St. Joseph Trail remains a single path through southern Michigan’s dense forests and prairies for over 150 years.
+In 1805, Michigan became a territory, and for the next 30 years, the territorial government’s priorities were to create a system of territorial roads to assist in the state’s settlement.
+By 1831, a public act was passed:

 “to layout and establish a territorial road, commencing at or near the inn of Timothy S. Sheldon, on the Chicago road, in the township of Plymouth, and running thence through the village of Ann Arbor west to the mouth of St. Joseph’s river…the road would become a public highway.”